milancurcic/milancurcic.github.io/_posts/2019-01-12-analyzing-stock-price-time-series-with-modern-fortran-part3.md

 We’re not done here, however.
 Rather than just the average and standard deviation of the whole time series, we’re curious about these metrics that are relevant to a specific time, and we want to be able to see how they evolve.
 For this we can use the average and standard deviation along a moving time window.
 A commonly used metric in finance is the so-called *simple moving average*, which takes an average of some number of previous points, moving in time.
 We’ll tackle this one in the following section.

-### Calculating a moving average and standard deviation
+## Calculating moving average and standard deviation

 Our current implementations for average and standard deviation are great but they don’t let us specify a narrow time period that would give us more useful information about stock volatility at a certain time.
 Let’s write a function `moving_average` that takes an input real array `x` and integer window `w`, and returns an array that has the same size as `x`, but with each element being an average of w previous elements of x.
 For example, for `w = 10`, the moving average at element `i` would be the average of `x(i-10:i)`.
 In finance, this is often referred to as the simple moving average.